naoshibaikyu/superbuddn/test.md

 %*TWANG!*

-Falling star: Ow!
+Fallingstar: Ow!
 What was that?!

 Stardust: Nothing!